trananhdung17/edx-platform/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0006-enforce-scopes-in-LMS-APIs.rst

   application is not a Restricted Application or if the token_type was not a JWT token.

-  * **Question:** This will be an issue when microservices want to verify scopes.
+  * **Note:** This will be an issue when microservices want to verify scopes.
 Determining whether an access token is associated with a Restricted Application is an LMS-specific capability.
-Given this, how can we roll this out eventually to microservices?
-Do we need to include a field in the token that indicates whether it was issued to a Restricted Application?
+Given this, we may need to include a field in the token that indicates whether it was issued to a Restricted Application.

 * If the scopes verify, the permission class will update the request object with any organization values found in the token in an attribute